 - Garnish: lemon-basil leaf

-Add the infused spirit, lime juice and simple syrup to a highball glass.
+Add the infused spirit, lime juice and simple syrup to a highball glass filled with ice.

 Garnish with a lime wheel and fresh lemon basil leaf.

-To serve the drink up, add the vodka or tequila, lime juice and simple syrup to a shaker and fill with ice.
+Add the vodka or tequila, lime juice and simple syrup to a shaker with ice and shake until well-chilled.

 *Infused vodka: Coarsely chop 12 stalks of lemongrass and 4 pears and add to a large lidded jar along with one 750 milliliter bottle of vodka.
 Seal and shake the jar, then let stand for 3 to 4 days, agitating every 12 hours and tasting after the third day.
 When the flavor is at your desired intensity, strain and rebottle.